kitlab-io/micropython/README.md

 ### Pycom Firmware Upgrade Instructions
 - Only upgrade if firmware on Pycom is not version we support
+#### Supported Pycom Firmware
+- Currently we only support Pycom WiPy2.0 with Firmware:
+   + WiPy-1.18.2.r7.tar.gz
+   + WiPy-1.18.2.r6.tar.gz
+   + WiPy-1.18.2.r5.tar.gz
+- Do not use latest Pycom firmware as there are known Bluetooth issues

 #### Using micro usb cable
 - To upgrade the JEM Pycom WiPy MCU with the latest firmware follow instructions here
    + https://docs.pycom.io/gettingstarted/installation/firmwaretool.html